 Sarah Jaffe is a journalist covering labor, economic justice, social movements, politics, gender, and pop culture.
 She is the co-host, with Michelle Chen, of Dissent magazine's Belabored podcast, as well as an editorial board member at Dissent and a columnist at New Labor Forum.

-Her work has been published in The Nation, The American Prospect, Bitch magazine, Bust magazine, AlterNet, TruthOut, and many other publications.
+Her work has been published in The Nation, In These Times, The American Prospect, Bitch magazine, Bust magazine, AlterNet, TruthOut, and many other publications.
 She was a contributing editor on The 99%: How the Occupy Wall Street Movement is Changing America, from AlterNet books, as well as a contributor to the anthologies At The Tea Party and Beautiful Trouble, both from OR Books.

 Sarah has been a waitress, a bicycle mechanic, a bartender, and a dishwasher.
 She has picked up trash, scooped ice cream, and cleaned stables, taught journalism to elementary school children and darkroom photography to college students.
 Her journalism has covered subjects from Hurricane Katrina to superhero comics, Occupy Wall Street to Rick Santorum.
 She is a regular guest on The Big Picture with Thom Hartmann, a contributor to This Is Hell Radio, and makes frequent appearances on other radio and television programs.